 - Next on the same window, click on Advanced updates, expand the driver updates and check mark available driver updates list,

-- Also, expand the windows updates section and check mark if any optional updates pending there.
+- Also, expand the Windows updates section and check mark if any optional updates are pending there.

 - Finally, click on download and install to get the optional update and driver updates installed on your PC.